akshaybhonde67/BehaviouralQuestions/README.md

 5. Describe the work environment in which you will most effectively be able to contribute.
 My ideal work environment is one that focuses on teamwork.
 I like companies like yours that put an effort in getting the group together and making sure everyone is supported.
 I work best in an environment which has challenging projects and opportunities to learn, and where people are empowered to share their ideas, opinions and viewpoints. <br><br>

-6.Tell me about the last conflict you had with someone at work; how did you resolve it?<br>
+6. Tell me about the last conflict you had with someone at work; how did you resolve it?<br>
 I was working as a data analyst on an IT project in a cross functional team, and one team member was constantly late finishing tasks.
 As his input was crucial to my tasks I approached him about it and he reacted defensively.
 I kept calm and acknowledged that the deadlines were challenging and asked how I could assist him in improving his performance.
 He calmed down and told me that he was involved in another project where he had to do tasks that were not in his job description.
 After a meeting with other project manager, we came to a resolution that alleviated the technician’s workload.
 For the remainder of the project, that team member delivered great work.<br><br>

 7. How would your current boss describe your work and contribution<br>